haberdashPI/Weber.jl/docs/src/start.md

 [resources](http://docs.julialang.org/en/stable/manual/getting-started/#resources)
 available to learn Julia.

+# Creating a simple program

-Next, open the Julia console, and enter the following lines of code.
+First, open the Julia console, and enter the following lines of code.

 ```julia
 using Weber